jayj/Youtube-Profile-Field/readme.txt

 2. The profile page with the Youtube username field

 == Changelog ==

+= 3.1.1 =

+* Bugfix: Fix broken video player in Firefox and Safari

+The native WordPress video player is broken for some Firefox and Safari users.
+This version uses oEmbed until [#29223](https://core.trac.wordpress.org/ticket/29223) is fixed.

 = 3.1 =
 * Update to Youtube API v3 (the v2 API will stop working on April 20, 2015)